 - Internal Maven Mirror: Create an internal Maven mirror repository inside the firewall, and configure Maven to use the mirror instead of external sites; or

-The cleanest way to make the RepreZen Maven repository available to developers within a firewalled environment is by configuring an internal Maven repository to mirror the RepreZen repository.
-If your organization has an internal Maven repository manager, this is the preferred solution.
+The cleanest way to make the an external Maven repository available to developers within a firewalled environment is by configuring an internal Maven server to mirror the external repository.
+If your organization has an internal Maven repository manager, most likely this already mirrors Maven Central.
+This is the preferred solution.

 The procedures for this mirroring configuration will depend on the platform you're using for your internal Maven repository.
 Nexus, Archiva, and Artifactory are three popular Maven repository managers, and each of these has its own configuration processes.

-Once the RepreZen repository is mirrored, Maven clients only need to be configured to look for the RepreZen repository on the internal mirror.
-If this is not part of a standard Maven configuration on developer desktops, an entry in the user configuration file should be created, like this:
+Once the required repository is mirrored, Maven clients only need to be configured to look for that repository on the internal mirror.
+If this is not part of a standard Maven configuration, an entry in the user configuration file should be created, like this:

 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 http://maven.apache.org/xsd/settings-1.0.0.xsd"> <localRepository /> <interactiveMode /> <usePluginRegistry /> <offline /> <pluginGroups /> <servers /> <mirrors> <!-- Use ONLY ONE of the following mirror configurations: --> <!-- Redirects requests for dependencies in a *SPECIFIC* external Maven repo to the internal Maven mirror. --> <mirror> <id>internal-maven-server</id> <name>Internal Maven mirror for developers</name> <mirrorOf>reprezen-repo-releases</mirrorOf> <url>http://intranet.bigco.com/maven/mirror</url> <layout>default</layout> </mirror> <!-- OR… --> <!-- Redirects requests for dependencies in *ANY* external Maven repo to the internal Maven mirror. --> <mirror> <id>internal-maven-server</id> <name>Internal Maven mirror for developers</name> <mirrorOf>*</mirrorOf> <url>http://intranet.bigco.com/maven/mirror</url> <layout>default</layout> </mirror> </mirrors> <proxies /> <profiles /> <activeProfiles /> </settings>